stacktile/monitorinabox/README.md

 4) Point your browser to `http://192.168.33.10/` (Note that you'll see SSL warnings because we haven't yet reached the step where we create legitimate SSL certificates.
-This comes in part 2)
+If you purchased Monitor in a Box Pro, we will address this with Let's Encrypt in part 2)

 The credentials for all the services that we've just set up can be found in ../credentials/ :